krathjen/studiolibrary/DOCS.md

 #### Download

 1 .
-Download and unzip the following studiolibrary.zip file from the following link.
+Download and unzip the studiolibrary.zip file from the following link.

 Version 1.32.0 for Maya __2014__, __2015__.